 About Us

-Our goal is to provide reasoned, evidence-based, and well-sourced analyses and critiques of the policies, actions, and inactions of our city, county, and state governments.
+Our mission is to provide reasoned, fact-based, well-sourced analyses and critiques of the policies, actions, and inactions of our local government.

 We seek integrity, accessibility, and quality in the articles we publish.
 We seek truth.

-We don’t expect everyone to agree with everything that is published, but we do expect that the articles are grounded in verifiable evidence and logic so that all observations and conclusions may be rationally challenged.
+We don’t expect everyone to agree with everything that we publish, but we do expect that the articles are grounded in verifiable evidence and logic so that all observations and conclusions may be rationally challenged.

 Editorial and submission guidelines